Does it still take a village to raise a child? When it comes to effective parenting in an e-village there are certainly new rules to be aware of.

 There are some downsides for early adopters of social media whose tween and teen years were spent on social media.
 The generation of children, especially the younger millennials and older Gen Zérs, had to navigate growing up digital to a large extent by themselves.
 Their parents were fully analogue and this new wave of social media took the world by storm at the same time.

-Today’s parents with younger children are the first set to truly have one leg in both the analogue and digital world.
+Many parents today with young children are the first set (and probably the last) to have one leg in both the analogue and digital world.